Cape Gooseberry (AKA Peruvian Golden Berry)

 Number of Seeds: 50

 Description: Cape Gooseberries are well known by older folk who often had them growing wild in the past.
-The plants are sprawling bushes to 1m, and together form a good ground cover.
+The plants are sprawling bushes to 1m, and togther form a good ground cover.
 The fruit which is 1-2cm diameter forms inside a husk or cape, which turns lacey as the fruit ripens.
-At this point it can be eaten and best as dried fruit with an intense sweet sour taste, with a huge depth of flavour.
+At this point it can be eaten and are their very best as dried fruit with an intense sweet sour taste, with a huge depth of flavour.